Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: Background

 \subsection{Related Work in System Identification and Control}

-Research within System Identification variously appears in venues associated with Control Theory, Statistics, and Machine learning.
-We refer to \cite{Ljung1999} and \cite{tangirala2014principles} for excellent overviews of the long history of research in the field, going back at least to \cite{ASTROM1965}.
-In this section, we focus on pointers to key more recent publications.

-In improper learning of LDS, a considerable progress has been made in the analysis of predictions for the expectation of the next measurement using auto-regressive (AR) processes.
+There is a long history of research within system identification \cite{Ljung1999}.
+In forecasting under LDS assumptions (improper learning of LDS), a considerable progress has been made in the analysis of predictions for the expectation of the next measurement using auto-regressive (AR) processes in Statistics and Machine Learning.
 In \cite{anava13}, first guarantees were presented for auto-regressive moving-average (ARMA) processes.
 In \cite{arima_aaai}, these results were extended to a subset of autoregressive integrated moving average (ARIMA) processes. \cite{Jakub} have shown that up to an arbitrarily small error given in advance, AR($s$) will perform as well as \emph{any} Kalman filter on any bounded sequence.
 This has been extended by \cite{tsiamis2020online} to Kalman filtering with logarithmic regret.

-Another stream of work within improper learning focuses on sub-space methods \cite{katayama2006subspace,van} and spectral methods. \cite{tsiamis2019sample,tsiamis2019finite} presented the present-best guarantees for traditional sub-space methods.
+Another stream of work within improper learning focuses on sub-space methods \citep{katayama2006subspace,van} and spectral methods \cite{hazan2017learning,hazan2018spectral}. \cite{tsiamis2019sample,tsiamis2019finite} presented the present-best guarantees for traditional sub-space methods. \cite{sun2020finite} utilize regularizations to improve sample complexity.
 Within spectral methods, \cite{hazan2017learning} and \cite{hazan2018spectral} have considered learning LDS with input, employing certain eigenvalue-decay estimates of Hankel matrices in the analyses of an auto-regressive process in a dimension increasing over time.
 We stress that none of these approaches to improper learning are ``prediction-error'': They do \emph{not} estimate the system matrices.